The History of Women in Baseball

 1935: Effa Manley and her husband Abe purchase the Brooklyn Eagles, a Negro Leagues franchise that they will soon move to Newark.
 Manley will run the business operations of the Eagles, managing the payroll and negotiating contracts with the players.
 She will work to improve conditions for players, including the securing of the best available hotel accommodations at a time when many hotels are segregated.
 Manley will also become an active force in the Civil Rights Movement.

-1943: Chicago Cubs owner Phil Wrigley, concerned about the negative impact of World War II on baseball, forms the All-American Girls Softball League.
+1943: Chicago Cubs owner Phil Wrigley, concerned about the negative impact of World War II on baseball, forms the All-American Girls Professional Softball League.

+The league will soon switch to baseball and become known as the All-American Girls Professional Baseball League (AAGPBL).
+At tryouts in Chicago, 280 women attend, but only 60 will make the final cut.
 The players will be fitted with skirted uniforms, told to wear makeup, and required to attend charm school, all part of an effort to maintain a “ladylike” image of being feminine and proper.

-Out of this ruling will come another ruling, called Title IX, stating that no one will be discriminated against on the basis of sex within schools, ensuring that high schools and colleges cannot exclude females from participating in varsity sports.
+Out of this ruling will come another ruling, called Title IX, stating that no one will be discriminated against on the basis of gender within schools, ensuring that high schools and colleges cannot exclude females from participating in varsity sports.

 1992: Camden Yards, the creation of Baltimore Orioles executive Janet Marie Smith, opens in Baltimore.
 Smith directed the design of the ballpark, now regarded as the pioneer of a new era of major league parks.